NYJi/Skin-Disease-Detection/README.md

 ## 📌 Purpose
 ## ✔️ Improving a detection model Accuracy for skin disease data based on "Dermnet"
-   #### - The model can detect the skin condition if it has similar of skin data
+- The model can detect the skin conditions if it has similar of skin data
+-
 #### ✔️ Distributing an Apps of checking their skin condition

 <br/>